A Randomised Clinical Trial of a Digital Self-management Package for People With Interstitial Lung Disease

 Experimental: REBUILD-SM Group

-Participants randomised to REBUILD-SM will receive the self-management package as well as the RE-BUILD app.
+Participants randomised to the intervention will receive the self-management package, including the REBUILD app.
 Structured self-management support via telephone or Zoom call will be provided 4 times during the 12-week intervention period.

 The pulmonary fibrosis package includes modules on understanding treatment options for pulmonary fibrosis, managing medication and side effects, understanding and accessing clinical trials, managing shortness of breath, managing fatigue and mood, managing co-existing conditions, the role and importance of pulmonary rehabilitation and regular physical activity, role of oxygen therapy, smoking cessation advice and support, accessing community support, and communicating with others when living with pulmonary fibrosis.

-The RE-BUILD app is used as a tool for data collection and to help participants track their health over time.
+The RE-BUILD app is used as a tool for data collection and to help participants self-monitor their disease over time.
 Participants enter their health data, including baseline conditions, medications and diagnosis, pulmonary function results and supplementary oxygen use.
-It also tracks air quality data and physical activity via the phone's step count and has links to ILD-related educational resources.
+It also tracks air quality data close to the participant as well as physical activity level (step count).
+The app also has links to ILD-related educational resources.

 Other Names: